Drug & Alcohol Rehab Dorset & Near Dorset

 When you attend a drug and alcohol rehab clinic, you will be taught relapse prevention techniques to reduce your chances of relapsing in the future.

-It is a common misconception that relapse prevention is put in place for when a user is struggling to cope, however, relapse prevention works better when good choices are made on a daily basis – becoming a routine.
+It is a common misconception that relapse prevention is put in place for when a user is struggling to cope, however, relapse prevention works better when good choices are made on a daily basis – becoming a routine for when you leave rehab.

 To ensure that your addiction treatment at rehab in Dorset is matched by equally effective aftercare, call our team today on 0800 088 66 86